mbustami/Custom-Spinner/README.md

 - setOffset()
 ```
 This method is used to set the percentage of the circle that should be filled each round.
+(how much of the InitialOffset will be decreased each round).

 ```
 - setStatus()